 - 1. Press MENU, scroll to the SET menu and then highlight the DELETE function. - 2.
-Press ENTER to display the SETUP LIST BOX. - 3.
+Press ENTER to display the Setup List Box. - 3.
 Scroll through the list of setups until the required setup is highlighted. - 4.
 Press ENTER to activate the confirmation screen. - 5.
-Press OK to delete the setup from memory.
+Press or to delete the setup from memory.